SilkRose/Pony/stories/deternal/deternal-meta.md

      - Pinkie accepts that she is going to die.
      - Twilight accepts she is going to die.
      - Pinkie knows Twilight is going to die.
+- Pinkie notices Twilight acting more like her friend after they die.
+Like loyalty for Dash?
+- Pinkie overheard the spell and told her on her deathbed that she missed the last line?
+- Pinkie says she'll never leave her because she'll be in Twilight's heart?
 -

 ## Story: